-PREPARING FOR THE ROAD CARAVAN TOWING VEHICLE WEIGHT RATIO
+PREPARING FOR THE ROAD CARAVAN TOWING VEHICLE

-This ratio has a major influence on stability.
+WEIGHT RATIOThis ratio has a major influence on stability.
 It is recommended that:

 - (i) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight, - Tow bar maximum nose weight - The caravan's maximum nose weight.
 Please refer to the caravan weight plate for this information. - (ii) The actual laden weight of the caravan should always be kept as light as possible.
-The lighter it is whilst being towed on a road, the safer the outfit combination will be. - (iii) What you are able to tow is dependent on your driving licence. - (iv) If you are a B licence holder you can only tow a car/caravan combination of total weight not exceeding 3500kgs and the cars kerb weight must be greater than the caravans plated MTPLM.
+The lighter it is whilst being towed on a road, the safer the outfit combination will be. - (iii) What you are able to tow is dependent on your driving licence. - (iv) If you are a B licence holder you can only tow a car/caravan combination of total weight not exceeding 3500kgs and the cars kerb weight must be greater than the caravans plated MTPLM. - Your driving licence category determines the weight you can tow.
+Please refer to gov.uk for the most up to date information. - (vi) The greater the actual laden weight of the caravan in relation to the kerb weight of the towing vehicle the more careful and experienced the driver needs to be and the lower the speed at which instability could occur.